Uttaran: 10 years later

-Tapasya meets Raghuvendra Pratap Rathore, who falls for her, but she betrays him in a game of poker.
+Tapasya, working to make ends meet at a chawl, meets Raghuvendra Pratap Rathore, who falls for her, but she betrays him in a game of poker.
 He leaves her due to her disloyalty.
-Tapasya ends up in a chawl and faces miserable life.
-After few months she is taken back by Jogi.
-Sumitra and Tapasya plans a fake pregnancy drama to separate Veer and Ichcha.
-But Tapasya is really pregnant but after few days she realises that she is pregnant with Raghuvendra's child.
+She reunites with Jogi and returns to Veer's house, faking pregnancy, but realises that she is pregnant with Raghuvendra's child.
 Ichcha gives her 15 days to reveal the truth to everyone.
-Gunvanti believes that Tapasya is carrying Veer's child and is just being sweet to her for the baby.
-Later Ichcha and Tapasya reunites to stop Satya and Sanchi from harming Veer and others.
+Later Ichcha and Tapasya reunite to stop Veer's business partner Satya and Sanchi from harming his family.
 However Tapasya can't lose Veer so she tries to create a misunderstanding but gets exposed.
 She delivers Mukta, whom she unintentionally leaves in an orphanage to test Raghuvendra's love.
 Damini and Ichcha find her on streets.
-Veer and Ichcha decides to raise her, unaware she is Tapasya's daughter.
-They also adopt an orphan and name him Kanha.
+Veer and Ichcha, unaware she is Tapasya's daughter, raise her, and adopt an orphan, Kanha.
 Raghuvendra accepts Tapasya and they get married and tries to find their daughter.
 They realise that Tapasya can never become a mother still Raghuvendra supports her.
 Ichcha delivers a boy but Sumitra and her son Pushkar steal him and bribe the nurse to tell Ichcha that the boy was stillborn.

-Raghuvendra bumps into and takes the baby from Pushkar who was trying to abandon it somewhere.
+Raghuvendra bumps into and takes the baby from Pushkar.
 He and Tapasya adopt the baby, named Yuvraj.
-Siddharth creates misunderstandings between Raghuvendra and Tapasya and blackmails Tapasya, causing Tapasya to leave Raghuvendra as she can't face his hatred.
+Siddharth creates misunderstandings between Raghuvendra and Tapasya and blackmails Tapasya, causing Tapasya to leave Raghuvendra.
 Heartbroken after reading her letter Raghuvendra tries to find her.
-Rocky Shah, Vansh's lookalike, enters the Bundela mansion as Vansh and falls for Ichcha.
+Rocky Shah, Vansh's look-alike, enters the Bundela mansion as Vansh and falls for Ichcha.
 Jogi rescues Ichcha from him, accidentally kills Rocky and is bailed out by Raghuvendra.
 Veer reveals Gunvanti to be behind all this, and Gunvanti admits to holding a grudge against Ichcha for adopting the two children and not giving birth to her own son, whom she wants as an heir to the family.
 They later find out that Yuvraj is Ichcha's son and give Mukta to Jogi in exchange for Yuvraj.
 Pregnant again, Ichcha saves Veer from the cruel Avinash Chatterjee, who attacks him.
 Veer loses his memory.
 Ichcha kills Avinash and is jailed for 18 years.
 Ichcha delivers a girl in prison, and tells Damini to raise the baby, named Meethi.